How to Organize the Entryway

 Here’s our list of entryway heavy hitters.

-- Great lighting is vital to bring your entire home to life, and in your entryway, this is just as important.
+- Great lighting is vital to bringing your entire home to life, and this is just as important in your entryway.
 If you don’t have built-in spots to do the job, consider adding pop-up lighting for this space.

-- An entryway rug does more than add a beautiful design to your entryway, and it helps keep dust at bay.
-Adding a rug to your entryway will cut down on the dust we track from outside that accumulates in your home.
+- An entryway rug does more than add a beautiful design to your entryway; it helps keep dust at bay.
+Adding a rug to your entryway will reduce the dust we track from outside that accumulates in your home.

 - Having hooks and bins to hang bags, coats, and accessories is crucial to maintaining an organized entryway.
 If you are blessed with a roomy entryway closet, many of these things can be kept inside.
 But it is still nice to have some hooks and a bin or basket for a quick place to drop stuff off before they get fully put in their homes.

 In the big picture, your entryway is a landing space for your home.
 We need to consider what we need this space to do for us.
 We need a place to drop keys, wallets, purses, mail, and shopping bags.

 Let’s look at some ideas to organize a narrow entryway or a small space.

 Smaller entryways or foyers may lack built-in storage you need to stay organized, such as closets and shelving.
 The good news is that all you need is creativity, and you can create the storage you need.
 Here are our best tips for organizing a small entryway.

 - Add a bench and a mirror.
 If your space allows, adding a seat and mirror can give you a lot of bang for your buck.
 By combining these items, you have a place to check if everything is in place before you leave for the day,